 If you've decided to train through a flying school or Approved Training Organisation (ATO), the CAA offers advice on finding a flight school, while it also lists approved flying schools.

-Consider the type of course on offer, aircraft types used, the location of the school, whether all training can be completed in the UK and the cost required.
 Before making a decision it's best to visit the school.
 Ask plenty of questions - especially to current and recently graduated students - and use this visit to get an overall feeling of the school.

 What job specific skills do I need?